alexlib/BubbleID/README.md

 For the model, both an avi video and corresponding .jpg images of each frame must be provided.

 ## Tutorials
-* For convenience, tutorials are provided in the github to demonstrate how to use BubbleID to generate your own data.
+* For convenience, tutorials are provided in the github to demonstrate how to use BubbleID to generate your own BubbleID results.
+There are also tutorials zipped with data to ease the process of running them.
+Both tutorials exist as .py and .ipynb files.

   |Download Steady State Tutorial And Data Zip|
   |--------------------------------------|